Vets-Who-Code/vetswhocode-extension-pack/README.md

 # README

-## This is the README for your extension pack "vetswhocode-extension-pack"

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)